timdeschryver/timdeschryver.dev/blog/a-cheat-sheet-to-migrate-from-moq-to-nsubstitute/index.md

 In this cheat sheet, we've seen the syntax differences between Moq and NSubstitute, more specifically how to convert Moq code to NSubstitute code.
 We've also touched on how to automate the migration of your codebase.

+What I like about NSubstitute is that it's a lot more lightweight than Moq, and it doesn't require a lot of wrapping to mock interfaces.
+This makes the syntax more compact and easier to read.

 For more information on NSubstitute, take a look at the [NSubstitute documentation](https://nsubstitute.github.io/help/getting-started/).